Wednesday, 27 August 2014

 Water reaches its maximum density at 4°C and that's why ice floats.
 This is vital to aquatic life because a floating sheet of ice provides thermal insulation: Large bodies of water do not freeze solid and sea creatures stay warm enough under a frozen surface.
 Freshwater organisms also survive under a surface sheet of ice.

-As well as being the only known planet with so much liquid water, Earth has a unique coincidence of features without which life is very unlikely to develop.
+As well as being the only known planet with so much liquid water, Earth has a unique coincidence of features, without which life is very unlikely to develop.
 For example:

 • ........

 Since the end of the 19th century, our combustion engines have pumped 100-fold more carbon into the air than did civilizations prior to the Industrial Revolution.
 A small European car of the 20th century emits 1 kg of gaseous carbon in under 10 miles.
-(Currently, it is claimed that human activities are causing about 150 times more CO emission than volcanoes could produce.
+(Currently, it is claimed that human activities are causing about 150-times more CO emission than volcanoes could produce.
 Ref: skscience)

 There is an absence of twins in the universe.

 We know this instinctively: Identical twin clouds will not appear in any sky.
-Likewise, in space no duplicate structures are seen.
+Likewise in space, no duplicate structures are seen.

 Sentient aliens are 'out there'?